-Local factors likely to constrain sampling, including those representing hazards to the field team members, are listed in Table 6, together with management options to mitigate them.
+Local factors likely to constrain sampling, including those representing hazards to field team members, are listed in Table 6, together with management actions to mitigate them.

-Table 6 Hazard analysis for biophysical conditions of surveillance locations
+Table 6 Hazard analysis for biophysical conditions of surveillance locations.

-Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Water residence time for Bluff Harbour is 1.6 days (Heath 1976) Planktonic propagules are only likely to remain in the Port area for 1 to 2 days following release and are liable to be dispersed throughout Bluff Harbour.
-Y Hydrological modelling indicates dispersal will occur throughout the harbour and lower reaches of Awarua Bay under all wind conditions, and into the upper reaches of Awarua Bay when winds are from the SE or SW (Inglis et al 2006).
-Turbidity (Secchi disk depth ranges from 1 m to ca. 5-6 m) Turbidity can be high in the port and inner harbour especially after rain.
-I Variability in detection probability of diver searches Predominant wind directions are NW, N, NE and SE Boat handling can be difficult in exposed areas during high winds.
-Waves within Bluff Harbour are largely wind generated, although SE swells arriving from Foveaux Strait can be strong.
-Sheltered areas to work can generally be found.
-Wind speed Seasonally variable but with strong easterly sea breeze in the afternoon in summer Y Bluff Harbour is relatively protected, but can be exposed to strong southerly winds, which can generate significant swell in the harbour.
-Sheltered areas to work in the harbour can generally be found.
-Tidal currents in the entrance channel vary from 2 to 2.6 m s -1 with ordinary tides and peak at 3.6 m s -1 on high spring tides.
-There are strong currents near the narrow harbour entrance and in the main channel.
-Tides are moderate with a tidal range of ca. 2 m.
-Diving in locations near the entrance to the port and exposed locations should be done around slack tide.
-Care also needs to be taken with deployment of traps in these areas to reduce the risk of their being moved by currents or tangled around wharf piles, etc. Spring-neap tidal cycle Spring high tides in Bluff Harbour and associated maximal current speeds can produce suboptimal conditions for traps and shore searches Surveys are timed to avoid spring tides because of the associated high current speeds and risk of traps being moved into shipping lanes High rainfall can occur throughout the year High turbidity, risk of sewage spill 1 Sampling (particularly diving) may be postponed after very heavy rain because of poor visibility and (very occasional) sewage contamination Temperature Minimum water temperatures in winter are ca 9°C Y Diving and other sampling still possible providing divers are adequately equipped (dry suits) Dangerous animals Fur seals, eagle rays and sting rays are intermittently present.
-Great White sharks have been seen near the Harbour entrance.
-I Not generally a problem but should be taken into consideration for dive planning
+Hazard/Constraining Factor Effect at Surveillance Location Present (Y, N or intermittent (I)) Management actions Water residence time for Port Nelson and the Haven is 0.7 days (Heath 1976) Planktonic propagules are only likely to remain in the Port area for less than a day following release and liable to be dispersed to other parts of Tasman Bay.
+Y Hydrological modelling indicates dispersal of larvae under predominant wind conditions to upper Haven and western Waimea Inlet and both of these areas are therefore included in the survey area (Inglis et al. 2006b).
+Turbidity (Secchi disk depth 1 - >4.5 m) Turbidity high in the marina and Slipway Basin, especially on ebbing tide and after rain.
+Low in outer port and lower Haven, especially on flooding tide.
+I Variability in detection probability of diver searches Predominant wind direction from October-March is northerly, southwesterly from April-August, and equally from both directions in September (Heath 1973) Modelling of dispersal from Port Nelson with northerly winds suggests that larvae will accumulate in the western end of Waimea Inlet, but in the Haven under southwesterly winds.
+Boat handling can be difficult in exposed areas during high winds.
+In summer onshore sea breeze in the afternoon may constrain sampling work from boats Dispersal of sampling effort incorporates the areas that larvae are predicted to reach under predominant wind conditions.
+Nelson Port and Haven are relatively protected and sheltered areas to work can generally be found.
+In summer work in more open parts of the harbour need to be completed in the morning before the sea breeze comes up Wind speed Seasonally variable but with strong sea breeze in afternoon in summer Y Nelson Port and Haven are relatively protected and sheltered areas to work can generally be found.
+In summer work in more open parts of the harbour need to be completed in the morning before the sea breeze comes up Tidal currents at the mouth 0.53 m s-1 ("mean throat velocity": Hume & Herdendorff 1993) Nelson and Waimea Inlets have relatively large tidal ranges (3.8 m on spring tides, 1.7 m on neaps 4) and current velocities on the ebb and flood are correspondingly large, particularly at the Cut and Mapua Channel.
+Diving in locations near the entrance to the Haven, the outer parts of the port and Mapua Channel need to be done at slack tide.
+Care also needs to be taken with deployment of traps in these areas to reduce the risk of their being moved by currents or tangled around wharf piles, etc. Spring-neap tidal cycle Spring high tides in Nelson occur around midday, with associated maximal current speeds and suboptimal conditions for shore searches I Surveys are timed to avoid spring tides because of the associated high current speeds and risk of traps being moved into shipping lanes High rainfall can occur throughout the year High turbidity, risk of sewage spill I Sampling (particularly diving) may be postponed after very heavy rain because of poor visibility and (very occasional) sewage contamination Temperature Minimum water temperatures in winter are ca 9°C Υ Diving and other sampling still possible providing divers are adequately equipped (dry suits) Dangerous animals Fur seals, eagle rays and sting rays are intermittently present I Not generally a problem but should be taken into consideration for dive planning